Life of the Party (Agent Carter): Casting

 In February 2016, Marvel revealed that main cast members Hayley Atwell, James D'Arcy, Enver Gjokaj, Wynn Everett, Reggie Austin, and Chad Michael Murray would star as Peggy Carter, Edwin Jarvis, Daniel Sousa, Whitney Frost, Jason Wilkes, and Jack Thompson, respectively.
 It was also revealed that the guest cast for the episode would include Currie Graham as Calvin Chadwick, Lotte Verbeek as Ana Jarvis, Bridget Regan as Dottie Underwood, Kurtwood Smith as Vernon Masters, Josh Latzer as guard, Hayley McCarthy as Melody, John Kerry as Mortimer Hayes, Ray Wise as Hugh Jones and Casey Sander as Thomas Gloucester.
 Latzer, McCarthy, and Kerry did not receive guest star credit in the episode, while Everett and Austin received guest star credit instead of regular starring.
 Graham, Verbeek, Regan, Smith, Wise, and Sander reprise their roles from earlier in the series.

 Release

-Broadcast

 "Life of the Party" was first aired in the United States on ABC on February 16, 2016.
+The episode debuted on Hulu on November 29, 2017, after it acquired the exclusive streaming rights to the series, and was made available on Disney+ at launch, on November 12, 2019, along with the rest of the series.